-We solve equation (\ref{eqstate1}) and equation (\ref{eqstate2}) $r_+$ and chose an appropriate root.
-Substituting that to equation \ref{eqstate1} we obtain a lengthy expression for inversion curve, the result is shown in figure \ref{GBJT}.
-The neutral and charged Gauss Bonnet black holes shows similar behaviour, suggesting that the electric charge $Q$ does not play any role in this phenomenon.
-Rather, the Joule Thomson expansion is guided by the GB coupling constant $\alpha$.
-The isenthalps also shown in the same set of diagrams.
-These are known as crossing diagrams.
-To the left of the inversion curve the region corresponds to cooling and to the right is the region of heating, during the throttling process.
+We plot this in Figure \ref{GBJT}.
+Both neutral and charged Gauss-Bonnet black holes exhibit similar behavior, reaffirming our previous observation that the Gauss-Bonnet coupling parameter plays a role analogous to the charge or spin of a black hole in determining its phase structure.
+In other words, the presence of an electric charge $Q$ is not necessary to observe the Joule Thomson expansion phenomenon in Gauss-Bonnet spacetime.
+Instead, the Joule Thomson expansion is guided by the Gauss-Bonnet coupling constant $\alpha$.
+The isenthalps are also shown in the same set of diagrams, known as crossing diagrams.
+The region to the left of the inversion curve corresponds to the cooling region, while to the right is the heating region during the throttling process.